Get Away From My Mom: Production

-"Get Away From My Mom" was the first episode of Home Movies, which was created by Brendon Small and Loren Bouchard.
-The episode, as with the four subsequent episodes, demonstrated a writing style known as "retroscripting," in which the cast completely improvised their lines.
-Main cast members Small, H. Jon Benjamin, Paula Poundstone and Melissa Bardin Galsky wrote the episodes, while Bouchard also contributed to certain dialogue material.
-The episode marked the first animated television production without a script.
+"Get Away From My Mom" is the first episode of Home Movies, which was created by Brendon Small and Loren Bouchard.
+The first five episodes were made with retroscripting, the writing style in which the cast completely improvised lines.
+Main cast members Small, H. Jon Benjamin, Paula Poundstone, and Melissa Bardin Galsky wrote the episodes, and Bouchard also contributed to certain dialogue material.
+The episode is the first animated television production without a script.

-Bouchard directed this first episode and the entire series.
+Bouchard directed the entire series.
 Along with the rest of the first season, the episode was animated using "squigglevision," a technique pioneered by the show's executive producer, Tom Snyder.
 The animation style consists of eight frames of looped "zigzagged" lines that stimulate the character's mouth movement.
 This style was used to produce the series on its incredibly low budget and allow for the actors to improvise.
 The style was eventually changed during the second season to Flash animation, which was believed to be a more conventional style.

 To make the young characters sound like children, instead of adults, recordings of the actors' performances were electronically altered.
-Galsky was cast to play Melissa despite having no prior experience in voice acting.
-Galsky considers Bouchard the biggest benefactor to her career based on that decision.
-After recording sessions for "Get Away From My Mom" concluded, Small (who voices Brendon) and Benjamin (who plays McGuirk) went out to drink beers before going to see a concert.
+Galsky was cast as Melissa with no prior experience in voice acting, and she considers Bouchard the biggest benefactor to her career based on that decision.
+After recording sessions for "Get Away From My Mom" concluded, Small (who voices Brendon) and Benjamin (who plays McGuirk) went out to drink beers and to see a concert.
 According to Small, the experience contributed to their understanding of the unique dynamic between the characters.

-"Get Away From My Mom" is available on the DVD "Home Movies: The Complete First Season," which was released on November 16, 2004.
-A bonus feature on the DVD enables an audio commentary track, recorded by Small, Bouchard, and Benjamin, to play over the episode.
-Though generally intended to be humorous and entertaining, the track also details actual information on the episode's production.
+"Get Away From My Mom" was released on the DVD Home Movies: The Complete First Season, on November 16, 2004.